-The University shall cause the Trustees to be informed on an annual basis (more often if the law changes) about applicable state and federal law regarding ethics and conflicts of interest so as to maximize the ability of the Trustees generally and each Trustee specifically to avoid ethical breaches and unwise or impermissible conflicts of interest.
+The WOU shall cause the Trustees to be informed on an annual basis (more often if the law changes) about applicable state and federal law regarding ethics and conflicts of interest so as to maximize the ability of the Trustees generally and each Trustee specifically to avoid ethical breaches and unwise or impermissible conflicts of interest.

-2.0 General Ethical Duties of a Trustee
+2. General Ethical Duties of a Trustee

-- 2.1 Trustees are volunteers and serve without salary.
+- 2.1.
+Trustees are volunteers and serve without salary.
 Service as a Trustee is a public trust.
-A Trustee is expected to perform his or her duties faithfully and efficiently. - 2.2 A Trustee is a fiduciary.
+A Trustee is expected to perform their duties faithfully and efficiently. - 2.2.
+A Trustee is a fiduciary.
 A Trustee has duties to the institution and its beneficiaries that few if any employees, students, and volunteers have.
-Trustees bring to their task varied backgrounds and expertise, but they are expected to put aside parochial interests, keeping the welfare of the entire institution, not just a particular constituency, at all times paramount.
-Trustees must also recognize that parochial interests and the welfare of a particular constituency could be irreconcilable with the welfare of the entire institution generally.
-Acting upon parochial interests or for the welfare of a particular constituency could impede the Trustee's ability to discharge his or her fiduciary duty to the entire institution. - 2.3 The fiduciary duties of a Trustee include the duties of care, loyalty and obedience. - 2.3.1 Duty of Care.
-A Trustee must act in good faith, using a degree of diligence, care, and skill that prudent persons would use under similar circumstances and must act in a manner that he or she reasonably believes to be in the institution's best interests.
-In discharging his or her duties, a Trustee is entitled to rely on information, opinions, reports or statements, including financial statements and other financial data, if prepared or presented by or under the direction of: (a) One or more officers of the institution whom the Trustee reasonably believes to be reliable and competent in the matters presented; (b) Legal counsel, public accountants or other persons retained by the institution to speak to matters that the Trustee reasonably believes are within the person's professional or expert competence; (c) A committee of the Board of which the Trustee is not a member, as to matters within its jurisdiction, if the Trustee reasonably believes the committee merits confidence.
+Trustees are often chosen to fill specific positions and bring their specific backgrounds and expertise, to the Board.
+While Trustees may come from a specific background or role, they are expected to put aside the interests of any specific constituency, government, persons, political party, or private enterprise, keeping the welfare of the entire institution, not just a particular constituency, at all times paramount.
+Trustees must also recognize that the interests and the welfare of a particular constituency could be irreconcilable with the welfare of the entire institution generally.
+Acting upon the interests of a particular constituency could impede the Trustee's ability to discharge their fiduciary duty to the entire institution.

+2.3.
+Duties of care, loyalty and compliance

+2.3.1.
+Duty of Care.
+A Trustee must act in good faith, using a degree of diligence, care, and skill that prudent persons would use under similar circumstances and always act in a manner that they reasonably believes to be in WOU's best interests.
+In discharging their duties, a

+Trustee is entitled to rely on information, opinions, reports or statements, including financial statements and other financial data, that a reasonable person would rely upon.
+Trustees may reasonably rely upon data prepared or presented by or under the direction of: (a) One or more officers of the institution whom the Trustee reasonably believes to be reliable and competent in the matters presented; (b) Legal counsel, public accountants or other persons retained by the institution to speak to matters that the Trustee reasonably believes are within the person's professional or expert competence; (c) A committee of the Board of which the Trustee is not a member, as to matters within its jurisdiction, if the Trustee reasonably believes the committee merits confidence.
 A Trustee fails to act in good faith if the Trustee has personal knowledge concerning the matter in question that makes reliance unwarranted, even if such reliance would otherwise be permitted by this subsection.